-DEVELOPING ENGLISH (Years 7 - 10) Listening Speaking Reading/viewing Writing Student progress can be monitored during the school year using the EAL/D learning progression.
-It is important to note that: placement on this continuum should be based on a body of evidence and not just one work sample ability in one mode is not an indication of ability across all modes.
+DEVELOPING ENGLISH (Years 7 - 10) Listening Speaking Reading/viewing Writing school year using the EAL/D learning progression ased on a body of evidence and not just one wor ability across all modes.
 Learners at the beginning of this phase understand the gist of most classroom interactions and information, provided that this is presented clearly and at a moderate pace.
 In this phase, they listen successfully in a wide range of social (informal) contexts, although they will still experience difficulty in understanding the main points in most academic (formal) contexts.
 Learners at the beginning of this phase communicate effectively in the classroom, but not in all academic contexts.
 In this phase, they participate in, maintain and can achieve in most oral activities required by the teacher.
 Learners at the beginning of this phase understand the main ideas of familiar classroom texts.
 In this phase, they show some understanding beyond the literal level of these main ideas, issues or plot developments in a range of accessible, authentic visual, written and electronic texts from across the curriculum.
 Learners at the beginning of this phase write independently for a range of classroom purposes with varying grammatical accuracy.
 They still exhibit first language influence in text and language structure.
 In this phase, they begin to produce a range of text types from across the curriculum, showing coherence and an awareness of purpose and audience.
-Students: respond appropriately in most unplanned exchanges are beginning to use some cultural expectations when listening to English (eg eye contact, distance, gesture) begin to interpret meaning and feelings from intonation, volume, stress, repetition and pacing understand the gist of most spoken and audiovisual texts, and can Students: ask questions and respond successfully in a wide range of social and some academic contexts, using politeness conventions give and justify opinions if given a supportive environment participate successfully in group discussions and tutorials, using communicative strategies (eg entering the conversation) correctly, provided that this is on a familiar Students: may still be experiencing difficulty discriminating literal meaning from implied meaning, subtle references, innuendo and sociocultural references use appropriate intonation when reading statements, questions and dialogue can transfer information from a text to another format (eg diagram, graph) can read many irregular words, and Students: may produce writing that does not reflect their potential because preparatory reading has taken most of the time and limited the available time for drafting and editing create a range of types of texts, using growing knowledge of text structure continue to produce errors in grammar, punctuation and vocabulary, but these do not impede
+Students: respond appropriately in most unplanned exchanges are beginning to use some cultural expectations when listening to English (eg eye contact, distance, gesture) begin to interpret meaning and feelings from intonation, volume, stress, repetition and pacing understand the gist of most spoken and audio-visual texts, and can identify specific information if questions are given beforehand understand the gist of small amounts of non-literal and generalised information when appropriate background is given Students: ask questions and respond successfully in a wide range of social and some academic contexts, using politeness conventions give and justify opinions if given a supportive environment participate successfully in group discussions and tutorials, using communicative strategies (eg entering the conversation) correctly, provided that this is on a familiar topic demonstrate an awareness and growing control of register in the creation of their spoken texts Students: may still be experiencing difficulty discriminating literal meaning from implied meaning, subtle references, innuendo and sociocultural references use appropriate intonation when reading statements, questions and dialogue can transfer information from a text to another format (eg diagram, graph) can read many irregular words, and can recognise and read more complex, but still common, letter patterns (eg -tion).
+When instructed, can recognise common suffixes and prefixes, and use Students: may produce writing that does not reflect their potential because preparatory reading has taken most of the time and limited the available time for drafting and editing create a range of types of texts, using growing knowledge of text structure continue to produce errors in grammar, punctuation and vocabulary, but these do not impede communication use cohesive devices to link both within and across paragraphs use pronoun reference with noun/pronoun agreement (eg Mary she her)